Feelings for Bygone Times? Meet the Italian Past Subjunctive

 The past subjunctive tenses, however, tend to often carry some sort of past—or at least “previous”—meaning.

 As we go through some uses of the subjunctive tenses below, you’ll get an idea of contexts in which they might be used, but it’s up to you to keep practicing to make the usage really stick.
-One of the best ways you can do this (aside from talking to native speakers) is with authentic content, like the videos on FluentU.

 At the end of this post, we’ll touch on some additional ways to practice.